Sacred Ground (David Murray album)

-Sacred Ground is an album by David Murray released on the Canadian Justin Time label.
+Sacred Ground is an album by David Murray, released on the Canadian Justin Time label.
 Recorded in 2006 and released in 2007 the album features performances by Murray, Lafayette Gilchrist, Ray Drummond, and Andrew Cyrille which were composed for the soundtrack for Marco Williams' film Banished (2007) on American counties in the South and Midwest that expelled blacks between Reconstruction and the Great Depression.
 The album features Cassandra Wilson on two tracks singing lyrics composed by Ishmael Reed.

 Reception

-The Allmusic review by Thom Jurek awarded the album 4 stars stating "Sacred Ground is a journey in time, space, and sound, one rooted in all the lineages, and yet it is a further benchmark of Murray's own decidedly marked place within it, even as it points both forward and back -- just like Reed's writing and Wilson's singing.".
+The AllMusic review by Thom Jurek stated, "Sacred Ground is a journey in time, space, and sound, one rooted in all the lineages, and yet it is a further benchmark of Murray's own decidedly marked place within it, even as it points both forward and back -- just like Reed's writing and Wilson's singing."